 Loeber was a close friend of Harry Pollitt but he refused to be drawn into full time party work by him.
 Although sceptical of Class against Class" Loeber remained in the Party and threw himself even further into the Minority Movement, seeing it “as the only way to prevent a decline in working class conditions, and the Communist Party as the only way to bring Socialism nearer”.
 [The Railway Vigilant September 1932]

 The Rail Minority Movement merged with the Railway Vigilance Movement, named after the Vigilance Committees established during the First World WarWW1.
 At the first conference of the Railwaymen's Vigilance Committee held on 3rd December 1932 there were 35 NUR branches, 31 ASLEF and 18 Depot committees represented.
 The objective of the Vigilance movement was to be "organised in the local depots and branches and embracing all workers irrespective of grade or union division.....(which)..... can be a most powerful means of defeating the wage cuts demands of the companies

 Its newspaper "The Railway Vigilant" appeared in November in November 1932 with a circulation of around 12,000 at its peak this was an important platform for Loeber.
 In 1933 he ran for General Secretary of the NUR against J Marchbanks, some of his defeat being attributed to his "low status"; for the employment grade of the candidate was then included on the ballot papers of the NUR.
 Even so, he was later elected to the NUR Executive 1938-1940.
 It was at the end of this period, in 1940, that he finally left the Communist Party over a non-industrial issue.

-W C Loeber retired from working on the railways in 1956 aged sixty-five.
+W C Loeber retired from working on the railways in 1956 aged sixty-five and died in 1965.